Vicki Gunvalson New Man: ‘RHOC’ Star Slammed For Focusing On Looks Rather Than Values

 Vicki Gunvalson was frustrated and heartbroken after she learned that Brooks Ayers had been lying about his medical records and possibly about having cancer.
 While Vicki had been standing by him, defending his stories and sharing his cancer journey with her Real Housewives of Orange County co-stars, Vicki was quickly labeled for standing by him and ignoring all of the red flags.
-This cost her some friendships, as she was accused of standing by a liar and a con man.
-But it sounds like Gunvalson has moved on from the drama, as she has found love again with a former police officer named Steve Lodge.
+This cost her some friendships as she was accused of standing by a liar and a con man.
+But it sounds like Gunvalson has moved on from the drama as she has found love again with a former police officer named Steve Lodge.

 According to a new Instagram post, Vicki Gunvalson is now revealing that she’s super happy and excited about her relationship with Steve.
 And over the past year, Vicki has been gushing about how happy she is with him.
-They recently traveled to Mexico together, he has ben accepted by Vicki’s family and they have been attending events together.
+They recently traveled to Mexico together, he has been accepted by Vicki’s family and they have been attending events together.
 And on Instagram, Vicki gushed about how hot her man is.

 “Last picture for the night.
 I don’t know what I was showing him, but I think he’s one helluva good looking man #LuckyMe,” Vicki Gunvalson revealed on Instagram, sharing a picture of the two of them together.